-indicates that while this measure is not specifically contemplated in the Rulebook and/or the CDS Rulebook, subject to anything in the below table to the contrary, it is likely to be available to LCH by virtue of its general powers.
+\ indicates that while this measure is not specifically contemplated in the Rulebook and/or the CDS Rulebook, subject to anything in the below table to the contrary, it is likely to be available to LCH by virtue of its general powers.

-Measure Contemplated in Rulebook Rulebook Reference Additional Comments Tear-up X n/a n/a Invoicing Back X n/a n/a Forced Allocation X n/a n/a Variation Margin Gains Haircutting (VMGH) CDS Rulebook only Appendix 1, Clause 7, CDS Rulebook - Assessments ✓ Article 17 of Instruction IV.3-1 Section 6.6 of the Procedures relating to the CDS Rulebook There is a cap on the amount, and number, of assessments that may be called.
-Changes to Margin Criteria √ Articles 4.2.03 and 4.2.0.4 of the Rulebook and Articles 8, 13, 20 and 48 of Instruction IV.
+Measure Contemplated in Rulebook Rulebook Reference Additional Comments Tear-up x n/a n/a Invoicing Back x n/a n/a Forced Allocation X n/a n/a Variation Margin Gains Haircutting (VMGH) CDS Rulebook only Appendix 1, Clause 7, CDS Rulebook - Assessments ✓ Article 17 of Instruction IV.3-1 Section 6.6 of the Procedures relating to the CDS Rulebook There is a cap on the amount, and number, of assessments that may be called.
+Changes to Margin Criteria ✓ Articles 4.2.03 and 4.2.0.4 of the Rulebook and Articles 8, 13, 20 and 48 of Instruction IV.
 4-1.
 LCH has broad powers to amend its margin criteria, including the amount of margin it calls for, what constitutes eligible margin and haircuts applicable to margin.

-Contingent Variation Margin х Articles 4.2.1.2, 4.2.6.1 and 4.2.6.4 of the CDS Rulebook. n/a Emergency Powers √ Article 1.3.3.13 of the Rulebook Article 5, Instruction 1.2-1 Paragraph 5.2 of the Clearing Agreement Article 1.2.2.4 of the CDS Rulebook In an emergency situation, LCH may take various measures (including amending its rules) on little or no notice.
+Contingent Variation Margin x Articles 4.2.1.2, 4.2.6.1 and 4.2.6.4 of the CDS Rulebook. n/a Emergency Powers ✓ Article 1.3.3.13 of the Rulebook Article 5, Instruction 1.2-1 Paragraph 5.2 of the Clearing Agreement Article 1.2.2.4 of the CDS Rulebook In.an emergency situation, LCH may take various measures (including amending its rules) on little or no notice.
 This means that LCH could in practice adopt any of the measures outlined above which are not specifically provided for explicitly in the Rulebook.
 Service Closure √ Article 1.6.1.1 of the Rulebook, Article 7 of Instruction IV.5-3 and Article 7 of Instruction IV.5-5.
-Section 2.4.3 of the CDS Rulebook indicates that while this measures is not specifically contemplated in the Rulebook, it is likely to be available to Nasdaq by virtue of its general powers.
+Section 2.4.3 of the CDS Rulebook -